gabrielTor/ToDoApp/README.md

 # Complete Tasks App

-<a href='https://play.google.com/store/apps/details?id=com.gabrieltorres93.todoapp' target='_blank'>Click here to get it from the play store</a>
+<a target='_blank' href='https://play.google.com/store/apps/details?id=com.gabrieltorres93.todoapp'>Click here to get it from the play store</a>